 Our use of new experimental technology and modern scientific approaches allows us to make Howard University a leading research institution located in the nation’s capital.
 The major focus of our research is in Molecular, Cellular & Developmental Biology, Neuroscience, Evolutionary & Organismal Biology.

 The Graduate Program in Anatomy is committed to making a significant contribution to science and education.
 Therefore, our aim is to excel in research and to deliver high quality education to our students.
-The Department offers graduate programs leading to the M.S. and Ph.D. degrees, in addition to training students of Medicine, Dentistry and undergraduates in the College of Pharmacy, Nursing and the Allied Health Sciences.
+The Department currently admits students into the Ph.D. degree program and trains students of Medicine, Dentistry and undergraduates in the College of Pharmacy, Nursing and the Allied Health Sciences.

 Modern Research Opportunities at Howard University and Washington, DC Laboratories

-The Graduate Program in Anatomy is housed in the College of Medicine offers M.S. and Ph.D. degrees.
-A combined M.D./Ph.D.program also is available for students admitted to both the College of Medicine and the Graduate Program in Anatomy.
+The Graduate Program in Anatomy is housed in the College of Medicine and offers a Ph.D. degree.
+A combined M.D./Ph.D.
+Program also is available for students admitted to both the College of Medicine and the Graduate Program in Anatomy.
 All degree programs are offered as full-time, in-person graduate programs at our Washington, D.C. campus.

 The Graduate Program in Anatomy prepares students for careers in research and teaching in the anatomical and life sciences, with emphasis on an integrative understanding of biological systems at levels ranging from the molecular to the organismal.
 The goal is to generate anatomists who will be competitive in the academic, industrial, and/or government job markets of the coming decades.